EricomSoftwareLtd/Shield/Kube/Rancher-README.md

 ![Text ](https://user-images.githubusercontent.com/26378199/48976838-f0c4f380-f096-11e8-865a-392b2e783aec.png)

-Run the copied command in the **second** machine, the one planned to run Kubernetes.
+Run the copied command on all nodes that will be members of the Shield cluster.
 Wait until the cluster is ready.
 After the cluster is ready, a green message appears in the bottom of the page.
 Click ``Done``.

-The Kubernetes cluster is now up and running with Shield.
+The Kubernetes cluster is now up and ready to deploy Shield on it.